-The United States was home to 27 million entrepreneurs in 2019.
+As of 2022 the United States was home to 35 million entrepreneur owned small businesse.
 Yes, a large number, but far less than 1% of the population.
 So, while we all know, or know of, entrepreneurs, what do we know about them?
 As written above, words that describe entrepreneurs are enterprising, risk taking and business owner.
 To a greater or lesser extent all entrepreneurs fit that description, but is that so different from the other 99+% of the population?
 That would be a giant YES!

 Those of us who are not self-employed see business owners differently from ourselves.
 We see them as more independent than us because they are.
 We see them as free from our style of work life (but that is far from the truth).
 And last, we can be jealous of what we perceive as freedom from the bosses, rules and regulations we face an employee (but again, far from the truth).
 The bottom line is that we do view the business owner, the entrepreneur as unique, as different.
 Why?
 Because, they in fact, are.